avery-mr/burndownForWhat/SQL_TESTING.md

 - Test steps:
 	1. Attempt to insert a user with missing required fields (Username, Email, Location, Experience)
 - Expected result:
-	- Database rejects the entr and returns an appropriate error
+	- Database rejects the entry and returns an appropriate error
 - Actual result:
 	- TBD
 - Notes: